-- 2. After due appraisal, in the 176th SEAC meeting, the Committee recommended EC for 12 years subject to certain specific conditions in addition to the general conditions. - 3.
-In the 152nd meeting, the Authority perused the proposal and noted the decisions of various SEAC meetings held on different dates.
-Authority noticed that the SEAC had appraised the project based on Form 1, Pre-Feasibility Report, Mining Plan, additional details/documents obtained from the Project Proponent during appraisal and the Field Inspection Report and recommended EC for 12 years subject certain specific conditions in addition to the general conditions.
+- 2. After due appraisal, in the 179th meeting, the SEAC recommended EC for 20 (Twenty) years subject to certain specific conditions in addition to the general conditions. - 3.
+In the 154th meeting, the Authority noticed that the SEAC had appraised the project based on Form 2, Pre-Feasibility Report, Mining Plan, EIA Report, Field Inspection Report and additional details/documents obtained from the Project Proponent and recommended EC for a period of 20 years.

 The Authority noted that for the sustainable management of quarry operations, the approved mining plan is revised every five years till the project life of mine as per KMMC Rules, incorporating scheme of activities to be carried out for the next 5 years.
-Authority is of the opinion that it is essential to match these procedures and time lines followed in the department of Mining and Geology with the time lines ECs issued for the sustainable management of quarry operations and protection of environment in the project region.
+Authority is of the opinion that it is essential to match these procedures and time lines followed in the department of Mining and Geology with the time lines of ECs issued for the sustainable management of quarry operations and protection of environment in the project region.

-In these circumstances, the Authority decided to accept the recommendations of 176th SEAC meeting and to issue Environmental Clearance initially for a period of 5 years from the date of execution of mine lease / permit and then to extend the EC period to cover the project life of 12 (Twelve) years, subject to the review by SEAC at the end of every five years, to verify whether the Project Proponent has violated any of the EC conditions and thereby caused any damage to the Environment in the project region.
+In these circumstances, the Authority accepted the recommendations of 179th SEAC meeting and decided to issue Environmental Clearance initially for a period of 5 years from the date of execution of mine lease and then to extend the EC period to cover the project life of 20 (Twenty) years, subject to the review by SEAC at the end of every five years, to verify whether the Project Proponent has violated any of the EC conditions and thereby caused any damage to the Environment in the project region.

-The EC is subject to General Conditions and the following Additional Specific Conditions.
+The EC is subject to General Conditions in addition to the following Additional Specific Conditions.